Stay and play in Giles County, Virginia…you might have the time of your life.

 Mountain Lake Lodge hosts Dirty Dancing-themed weekends each summer, which include a sock hop, walking tours, movie screening, watermelon toss, dance lessons, dance party and a scavenger hunt.
-In 2017, Dirty Dancing weekends are scheduled for June 23-25, July 28-30 and August 25-27.
-I plan to join the fun one of those weekends.
-Stay tuned!
+Update: I joined a Dirty Dancing weekend in 2017.
+Read more about it!

 Any time of year, a little building near the Main Stone Lodge serves as a “Remembering Dirty Dancing” mini-museum that offers a peek at production details.

 - Free Wi-Fi

 - Lodging options include historic rustic cabins, cottages and main lodge plus new Blueberry Ridge Homes